getify/You-Dont-Know-JS/this & object prototypes/ch2.md

 Normal functions abide by the 4 rules we just covered.
 But ES6 introduces a special kind of function that does not use these rules: arrow-function.

 Arrow-functions are signified not by the `function` keyword, but by the `=>` so called "fat arrow" operator.
-Instead of using the four standard `this` rules, arrow-functions inherit (lexically speaking) the `this` binding from the enclosing (function or global) scope.
+Instead of using the four standard `this` rules, arrow-functions adopt the `this` binding from the enclosing (function or global) scope.

 Let's illustrate arrow-function lexical scope: